 Jesus challenged our thinking when He asked, “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your eye?”
 (Luke 6:41).

 To have a healthy marriage this pattern of negative interpretation must be eliminated.
 Often that’s easier said than done.

 How To Fight Negative Interpretations

 Listen to yourself and identify the negative interpretations.
-Consider what you are thinking with regard to your partner’s characteristics and motives.
+Consider what you are thinking about your partner’s characteristics and motives.
 Do you give your spouse the benefit of the doubt?
 Is your thinking accurate?
-It’s possible there are alternative explanations for what your mate does.
+There may be alternative explanations for what your mate does.

-Fifth, speak the truth, say it out loud.
+Fifth, speak the truth and say it out loud.
 Begin doing this by selecting an aspect of your partner’s character you admire.
-For example: My wife Sue is a great planner.
+For example, My wife Sue is a great planner.
 But, sometimes her desire to have everything all planned out can get under my skin and become the very thing that bugs me.
 However, I can train my brain and say to myself: “While this may irritate me right now, Sue’s discipline of planning is something I value deeply.”
-This kind of positive self-talk can change your atttitude and you’ll be amazed at how quickly you’ll feel a new sense of empowerment in your marriage.
+This kind of positive self-talk can change your attitude and you’ll be amazed at how quickly you’ll feel a new sense of empowerment in your marriage.